 The consequences of tooth loss can be prevented by replacing the lost tooth in a timely manner.
-Although there are several options to replace a missing tooth the number one choice for replacing lost teeth are dental implants.
+Although there are several options to replace a missing tooth, the number one choice for replacing lost teeth is dental implants.
 Implants are tiny titanium screws or posts that are surgically placed in the bone.
 Once integrated into bone they act like roots onto which small posts are attached which protrude through the gums.
 These posts provide stable anchors to the replacement teeth.
-Implants maintain the bone height by stimulation and prevents unnecessary trimming of adjoining teeth for bridge placement.
+Implants maintain the bone height by stimulation and prevent unnecessary trimming of adjoining teeth for bridge placement.
 Since implants are titanium posts there is no chance for decay on implants.
 Properly placed and maintained implants will provide many years of service.
 Dr. Rossi has numerous patients whose implants have been in place for over 15 years and he expects them to be in service for many more.

 Many people who are missing a single tooth opt for a fixed bridge; but a bridge may require the cutting down of healthy, adjacent teeth that may or may not need to be restored in the future.
-Then there is the additional cost of possibly having to replace the bridge once, twice or more over the course of a lifetime due to decay or gum problems affecting the anchor teeth.
+Then there is the additional cost of possibly having to replace the bridge once, twice, or more over the course of a lifetime due to decay or gum problems affecting the anchor teeth.